Canon M6 vs Fujifilm X-Pro1

 Studio photographers will appreciate that the Fujifilm X-Pro1 (unlike the M6) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the M6 and the X-Pro1 have been discontinued, but can regularly be found used on eBay.
+Both the M6 and the X-Pro1 have been discontinued, but can regularly be found used on ebay.
 The X-Pro1 was replaced by the Fujifilm X-Pro2, while the M6 was followed by the Canon M6 Mark II.
 Further information on the features and operation of the M6 and X-Pro1 can be found, respectively, in the Canon M6 Manual (free pdf) or the online Fujifilm X-Pro1 Manual.

 So what is the bottom line?
 Is the Canon M6 better than the Fujifilm X-Pro1 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.